GeoLarryLai/pyTopoComplexity/README.md

 There is an additional Jupyter Notebook, [**Landlab_simulation.ipynb**](https://github.com/GeoLarryLai/pyTopoComplexity/blob/main/Landlab_simulation.ipynb), which leverages the power of [Landlab](https://landlab.readthedocs.io/en/latest/index.html) to perform forward simulation of landscape smoothing through non-linear hillslope diffusion process.

 There is also a tool [**DEM_proprocessing.ipynb**](https://github.com/GeoLarryLai/pyTopoComplexity/blob/main/DEM_preprocessing.ipynb), which provides dedicated functions and exmaple for pre-processing DEM data in case your DEM contains emtpy/invalid grids or does not have the proper XYZ units and coordinate system. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/GeoLarryLai/pyTopoComplexity/blob/main/DEM_preprocessing.ipynb)

-## Citation

-If you use pyTopoComplexity and the associated Jupyter Notebooks in your work, please cite the following paper:

-Lai, L. S.-H., Booth, A. M., Duvall, A. R., and Herzig, E. (2025) Short Communication: Multiscale topographic complexity analysis with pyTopoComplexity.
-Earth Surface Dynamics, 13(3), 417-435. https://doi.org/10.5194/esurf-13-417-2025

-If you have any questions, feedback, or interest in collaboration, feel free to reach out to me at larrysyuhenglai@gmail.com or larry.lai@beg.utexas.edu

 ## Installation